Qualitative Macrophyte Data are available upon request. Contact firstname.lastname@example.org

 Monitoring Our Bays and Harbors Together

 Local monitoring groups receive support from Save the Sound, the study’s Science Advisors, and its funders.
-They are provided with monitoring equipment, training, Standard Operating Procedures, a custom study design for their monitoring locations, a template Quality Assurance Project Plan (QAPP), and other resources they need to successfully collect high quality monitoring data.
+They are provided with monitoring equipment, training, Standard Operating Procedures, a custom study design for their monitoring locations, inclusion in the Quality Assurance Project Plan (QAPP), and other resources they need to successfully collect high quality monitoring data.

 What We Are Studying

 The Unified Water Study measures the relative environmental health of the bays and harbors of Long Island Sound and human impact on them.
 It has two tiers: baseline data, and an optional set of data to be collected in addition to Tier 1.

 |Tier 1 monitoring measures: